IoTKETI/spring-jena-sparql/README.md

 ```

-This project also demonstrates how to use and configure a triplestore (open-virtuoso, fuseky) with Jena and spring-mvc.
-Following the instructions, you should be able to build your own nextprot mirror
+This project also demonstrates how to use and configure a triplestore (open-virtuoso, fuseki) with Jena and spring-mvc.
+Following the instructions, you should be able to build your own neXtProt mirror

 ###RDFS and queries,
 * [initial rdf schema](src/main/resources/owl)